imagej/imagej.github.io/pages/Clojure_Scripting.md

 `1.
 Add an underscore "_" to its file name, and the extension ".clj": fix_leginon_images.clj`
 `2.
 Save it under fiji/plugins/ folder, or a subfolder.`

-When done, just run the  plugin.
+When done, just run the {% include bc content="PlugIns|Scripting|Refresh Clojure Scripts" %} plugin.

 Once saved and in the menus, you need <b>not</b> call refresh scripts ever again for that script.
 Just edit and save it's text file, and run